-Judge White is the author of The Rutter Group’s California Paralegal Manual: Civil Procedure Before Trial and co-author of the California Paralegal Manual: Civil Trials and Evidence and the California Paralegal Manual: Personal Injury.
-She is the vice president of districts for the National Association of Women Judges (NAWJ), an organization dedicated to promoting diversity on the bench, fostering collegiality and providing quality education for judges.
-She also served as chair of NAWJ’s 2019 Conference in Los Angeles and chair of District 14, which encompasses both California and Nevada.
-She will serve as NAWJ’S president elect from October 2020 through October 2021.
+Judge White is the immediate past President of the National Association of Women Judges (NAWJ), an organization dedicated to promoting diversity on the bench, fostering collegiality and providing quality education for judges.
+Her leadership roles within this impactful organization have also included serving as president elect, vice president of districts, chair of NAWJ’s 2019 Conference in Los Angeles, and chair of District 14 encompassing both California and Nevada.

 Judge White has lived in France and is fluent in both French and Spanish.